FranktheTank123/Udacity-SDC/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and many of the results are very close to each other.
+Please refer to the ipython notebook for the full grid searched HOG pictures.

+Finally I decided to use

+* cspace = `YCrCb`
+* Orient = 9
+* Pix_per_cell = 8
+* Cell_per_block = 2
+* hog_channel = `ALL`

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVC using default parameters.

+For feature extraction, please refer to the `extract_image_features` function in the `./codes/helper.py` file.
+This function gives the option to extract any of the three features:

+* HOG features using `get_hog_features`
+* Histogram features using `color_hist`
+* Spatial feature using `bin_spatial`

 ### Sliding Window Search